How to calculate your customer

-Since replacing lost customers costs more than retaining them it’s important to dig deeper to understand if this turnover will mean trouble to your particular business.
-For example, if your new customers are spending more than the ones you lost then this may not have a major impact on your bottom line.
+Since replacing lost customers costs more than retaining them, it’s important to dig deeper to understand if this turnover will mean trouble to your particular business.
+For example, if your new customers are spending more than the ones you lost, this may not have a major impact on your bottom line.
 However, if you’re retaining customers and they are spending less or downgrading subscriptions to less costly ones, this could mean trouble in the long run.

 Big results.
 Small investment.